JakeOrona/SideScrollerGame/README.md

 'a' and 's' keys move player
 'spacebar' jumps
-Hint: you can double jump
+Hint: you can double jump!